vth-poc/vt-poc/README.md

     - **Red**: High workload (60-100% of max)
   - Team member names displayed at 45° angle
   - Interactive tooltips with exact issue counts
-  - Optimized layout with proper padding to prevent bubble clipping
+  - Optimized layout with proper padding (60px top, 40px sides) to prevent bubble clipping
+  - Y-axis range: -1.5 to 1.5 for balanced visualization

 ### Team Member Details

 - Individual cards for each team member with assigned issues
 - Avatar, preferred name, and open/closed issue counts
+- **Multiple assignees** displayed with overlapping avatars (when an issue has multiple assignees)
 - Work breakdown by type (Project, Enhancement, Other)
 - **Blocked work indicator** (red badge with ban icon, right-aligned)
 - **Win work indicator** (gold badge with trophy icon, right-aligned)
+- **Smooth hover effects**: Cards raise and zoom slightly on hover (300ms transition)

 ### Issues List

 - All tracked issues displayed with full details
+- **Multiple assignees support**: Issues can have multiple assignees with overlapping avatar display
-- Assignee with avatar and preferred name
+- Assignee avatars with preferred names
 - All labels with original GitHub colors
 - **Visual blocked badge** (red "BLOCKED" text with ban icon)
 - **Visual win badge** (gold "WIN" text with trophy icon)
 - State indicator (open/closed)
 - Filterable by:
-  - Team member (using preferred names)
+  - Team member (using preferred names) - matches any assignee
   - Label
   - State (open/closed/all)

 ## 🛠️ Technology Stack

 - **Frontend**: Vanilla JavaScript, HTML5, CSS3
-- **Charts**: Chart.js 4.4.0
+- **Charts**: Chart.js 4.4.0 (with semi-transparent styling and animations)
 - **Icons**: Font Awesome 6.4.2
-- **Config Format**: TOML
+- **Config Format**: TOML (parsed by dasel in GitHub Actions)
+- **Config Parser**: dasel (latest) for TOML parsing in workflow
 - **Deployment**: GitHub Actions + GitHub Pages
-- **API**: GitHub REST API v3
+- **API**: GitHub REST API v3 with multiple assignees support

 ## 📝 Label Strategy

-The dashboard uses a focused label strategy:
+The dashboard uses a flexible label strategy:

-### Work Type Labels (Required)
+### Work Type Labels (Optional)

-Issues **must** have one of these labels to appear on the dashboard:
+These labels are used for categorization in the dashboard:

 - **`project`**: Major projects, initiatives, or feature development
 - **`enhancement`**: Improvements, POCs, tech debt removal, performance work

-Issues without these labels are **not tracked**.
+Issues without these labels are categorized as **"Other"** in the Work Distribution chart.

 ### Status Labels (Optional)

-These labels can be added to any tracked issue:
+These labels can be added to any issue:

 - **`blocked`**: Work is blocked and needs manager intervention or escalation
   - Displays in red on dashboard